davepinch/pinchy.cc/scratchpad.md

 This page is a scratchpad of rough notes and ideas.
 Feel free to send a PR if you want to implement something or send me to an implementation on your blog.

-The wekk armed philosopher types poorly.
+The wekk armed philosopher types poorly. with time thecode becomes wellextended.
+AI gives tremendous overthe topreviews as  a studentofthiscourse you are now permitted topause the simulation

 ---